RNC schedule: Major speakers, events and when Trump will accept the nomination

 He will then deliver a speech to the crowd of attendees, bringing the convention to a conclusion amid a deluge of patriotic red, white and blue balloons.

-To date, it is not clear when Trump will annouce his running mate at the event.
-However he is expected to announce it on July 15.
+To date, it is not clear when Trump will announce his running mate at the event.
+However, he is expected to announce it on July 15 and he and his deputy are expected to be together for a “Strength in Unity” event on Wednesday and a “Freedom First” event on Thursday so it will have to happen before then.

 Join our commenting forum